-We are pleased to present an experiential course on Self-development based on the teaching of Rudolf Steiner who dedicated a significant part of his work to individual spiritual development through meditation exercises.
-In fact, Steiner’s entire Spiritual Science paradigm or Anthroposophy is not only a revelation of spiritual perceptions but also a call for us to embark on a personal path of Inner Development, a vital prerequisite to fulfilling our mission here on Earth.
+We are pleased to present an experiential course on Self-development based on the teaching of Rudolf Steiner, who dedicated a significant part of his work to individual spiritual development through meditation exercises.
+Steiner’s entire Spiritual Science paradigm or Anthroposophy is not only a revelation of spiritual perceptions but also a call for us to embark on a personal path of Inner Development, a vital prerequisite to fulfilling our mission here on Earth.

 The path of self-development based upon Spiritual Science presented in this course will focus on you strengthening your “I” (your sense of Self) as a foundation of all spiritual work.
 You will learn approaches to increasingly focus your thinking, purify and refine your feeling life, and strengthen your will.